 Technology is ever evolving and empowers many aspects of business.
 This includes enabling key sustainability initiatives that are necessary for brighter, greener days ahead.
 Across industries, advanced technologies such as cloud, IoT, AI and big data are delivering the analytics and insights needed for smart deployments and environmental compliance.
 As we all continue to fight climate change, IoT services can help to optimize asset and fleet management, as well as smart buildings, cities, operations and fieldwork applications.

-Many of our services and processes enable carbon abatement for BCE Global and our clients,3 including the deployment of connectivity needed for video and audio-conferencing solutions that can help to reduce business travel.
+Many of our services and processes enable carbon abatement for BCE Global - USA and our clients,3 including the deployment of connectivity needed for video and audio-conferencing solutions that can help to reduce business travel.
 With cloud solutions and virtualization steering the way, businesses can make a difference in the global pursuit of lower-carbon economies and efficiencies.

 Serious about change